-- Assessing the Economy-wide Effects of Health and Environmental Interventions in Support of Benefit-Cost Analysis, (2017 draft), Kenneth M. Strzepek (MIT), Collins Amanya (Ugandan Ministry of Water and Environment), and James E. Neumann (Industrial Economics)
+- Assessing the Economy-wide Effects of Health and Environmental Interventions in Support of Benefit-Cost Analysis (2018 revision), Kenneth M. Strzepek (MIT), Collins Amanya (Ugandan Ministry of Water and Environment), and James E. Neumann (Industrial Economics)

 - Assessing the Distribution of Impacts in Global Benefit-Cost Analysis (2018 revision), Lisa A. Robinson and James K. Hammitt (Harvard University) with supplement by Matthew Adler (Duke University)